GenesysCloudBlueprints/design-architect-flow-data-actions-for-resiliency/blueprint/index.md

 :::primary
 **Important**
 * If you try to circumvent the rate limits in the platform API, you can inadvertently impact your entire organization's ability to use Genesys Cloud, as crucial services further down the Genesys Cloud stack will begin rate-limiting.
 This could result in a partial or complete outage of your contact center.
-* Respect the 300 requests per minute limit per token and use a single token in your integration.
+* Respect the 2500 requests per minute limit per token and use a single token in your integration.
-* Finally, per our [Terms of Service](https://help.mypurecloud.com/wp-content/uploads/2020/10/Genesys-Cloud-TCs-Global.pdf "Downloads our Terms of Service PDF file") Genesys Cloud does reserve the right to shut down an OAuth2 client that is causing platform instability.
+* Finally, per our [Terms of Service](https://help.mypurecloud.com/articles/global-genesys-cloud-service-terms-and-conditions/ "Views our Terms of Service") Genesys Cloud does reserve the right to shut down an OAuth2 client that is causing platform instability.
 :::

 ###  Design and implement a data action response cache